Please note

 Methotrexate is one of the chemotherapy drugs that works best for osteosarcoma.
 But it can cause a sore mouth, pain in the tummy (abdomen) and an increased risk of infection.
 Doctors try to reduce side effects by giving a vitamin called folinic acid.
 You have folinic acid 24 hours after methotrexate, and then regularly until the methotrexate levels are really low in your bloodstream.
 But even with this, side effects are still a problem and many people can’t have their next chemotherapy on time.

 In this study researchers will look at adding a drug called glucarpidase to folinic acid.
-Glucarpidase is an that stops methotrexate working in the bloodstream.
+Glucarpidase is an enzyme that stops methotrexate working in the bloodstream.
 Lower levels of methotrexate mean fewer side effects.

 The main aim of this study is to see if glucarpidase helps people to have their next methotrexate dose on time by reducing side effects.